Enhancing long-range order in disordered two-band s-wave superconductors: Introduction

 It is well known that disorder has tremendous consequences on conductors and superconductors.
+In a metal, the effect of disorder is to induce the Anderson localization of the electrons transforming a metal into an insulator, while in superconductors Cooper pair-localization results in superconductor-insulator transition (SIT).
+In a strong disorder regime, theoretical~\cite{Frac1,Frac3} and experimental~\cite{Frac2,Mondal} efforts show that the destruction of superconductivity and the SIT exhibit very unusual features.
+These intriguing features depend mostly on the path taken to reach the final state.
+For instance, it can assume, a metal, an insulator~\cite{Frac3}, a state without global superconductivity but with strong superconducting correlations~\cite{Frac1} or a mixed state, composed of superconducting islands in an insulating sea; for a review, see Ref.~\cite{BookNandini}.
+Possible phase diagrams are further enriched when taking into account temperature effects, dimensionality, and the nature of the superconducting material, such as amorphous or granular thin films, nanowires, and crystalline superconductors~\cite{BookNandini,Frac3}.

-In a metal, the effect of disorder is to induce the Anderson localization of the electrons transforming a metal into an insulator, while in superconductors pair-localization results in superconductor-insulator transition (SIT).
-In very strong disorder the Cooper pairs can get localized due to the fractal nature of the single-particle near-critical wave function~\cite{Frac1,Frac2,Frac3}.
-Thus, the effects of disorder in a superconductor brings about a competition of long-range phase coherence between electron pair states of the superconducting phase and the limitation of the spatial extent of the wave functions due to localization~\cite{Goldman}.
-Then, it is natural to expect a critical disorder at which superconductivity is overcame.
-It was shown by Anderson~\cite{Anderson} and Abrikosov and Gorkov (AG)~\cite{AG} that nonmagnetic impurities have no significant effect on the superconducting transition temperature.
-However, Anderson's and AG theory are applicable only to weakly disordered systems~\cite{Belitz}.
-The problem of a (one-band) $s$-wave superconductor in the presence of a random potential has been investigated for weak and strong disorder in Ref.~\cite{Nandini-1}.
-They found that in the high-disorder regime, the system breaks up into superconducting islands, separated by an insulating sea.
+Thus, the effects of disorder in a superconductor bring about a competition of long-range phase coherence between electron pair states of the superconducting phase and the limitation of the spatial extent of the wave functions due to localization~\cite{Goldman}.
+Then, it is natural to expect a critical disorder at which superconductivity is overcome.
+It was shown by Anderson~\cite{Anderson} and Abrikosov and Gorkov (AG)~\cite{AG} that nonmagnetic impurities have no significant effect on the superconducting transition temperature in a zero magnetic field.
+However, as shown by Markowitz and Kadanoff~\cite{Kadanoff}, $T_c$ is {\it de facto} suppressed due to gap anisotropy and impurity scattering.
+This suppression in a two-band model was shown later by Golubov and Mazin~\cite{Golubov}.
+In this way, Anderson's and AG theories are applicable only to weakly disordered systems~\cite{Belitz,Moradian}.
+In other words, the order parameter is insensitive to disorder (obeying Anderson's theorem) only in conventional superconductors~\cite{Gastiasoro}, which means dilute disorder and spatially uniform order parameter.
+Experimentally, it has been observed that strong concentrations of nonmagnetic impurities, such as Zn, suppress the $T_c$~\cite{Alloul,Jun1,Jun2}.